 The transactions described in this Base Prospectus are the subject of specific legislation, the Belgian Covered Bonds Legislation.
-As mentioned elsewhere in this Base Prospectus, the Belgian Covered Bonds Legislation includes the Covered Bonds Law as incorporated in the Credit Institutions Supervision Law, the Mobilisation Law, the Covered Bonds Royal Decree, the Cover Pool Administrator Royal Decree, the NBB Covered Bonds Regulation, the NBB Cover Pool Monitor Regulation and any other law, royal decree, regulation or order that may be passed or taken in relation to Belgian covered bonds, as amended from time to time.
+As mentioned elsewhere in this Base Prospectus, the Belgian Covered Bonds Legislation includes the Covered Bonds Law as incorporated in the Banking Law, the Mobilisation Law, the Covered Bonds Royal Decree, the Cover Pool Administrator Royal Decree, the NBB Covered Bonds Regulation, the NBB Cover Pool Monitor Regulation and any other law, royal decree, regulation or order that may be passed or taken in relation to Belgian covered bonds, as amended, supplemented and/or replaced from time to time.

-The Belgian Covered Bonds Legislation has been enacted, with a view, inter alia, to introducing a legal framework for the issue of Belgian covered bonds complying with the standards of Article 52, § 4 of Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the co-ordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (as amended from time to time, UCITS) (recast) by Belgian credit institutions.
+The Belgian Covered Bonds Legislation has been enacted, with a view, inter alia, to introducing a legal framework for the issue of Belgian covered bonds complying with the standards of Article 52, § 4 of Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the co-ordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) (recast), as amended, supplemented and/or replaced from time to time, by Belgian credit institutions.